 The KOZO is harvested during early winter (November to December) after the leaves drop.
-The stalks are cut into 1.2 meter (about 4 foot length) and cook in the special barrel shaped steamers.
-After they cooked, the bark is striped from the bottom of branch to the top.
-The stripped bark are tied to small bundles and dried.
-Those barks are stored or processed to white bark in spring.
+The stalks are cut into 1.2 meters (about 4-foot length) and cook in the special barrel-shaped steamers.
+After they cooked, the bark is stripped from the bottom of the branch to the top.
+The stripped bark is tied to small bundles and dried.
+Those barks are stored or processed to whitebark in spring.

 Preparation of the Fibers 1

-The dried strips of bark are soaked overnight to soften the tissues and makes the removal of the outer layers easier.
-The soften barks are rubbed between feet in running water to remove dark outer bark.
-The bark is consisted of three parts; black bark, green bark and white bark.
-Some papers like Kasu-gami contains black bark purposely, but commonly high quality paper are consisted of white bark only and does not contain balk and green barks.
+The dried strips of bark are soaked overnight to soften the tissues and make the removal of the outer layers easier.
+The softened barks are rubbed between feet in running water to remove dark outer bark.
+The bark consists of three parts; black bark, green bark, and whitebark.
+Some papers like Kasu-gami contains black bark purposely, but the commonly high-quality paper is consisted of whitebark only and does not contain balk and green barks.

 Preparation of the Fibers 2

 Once the dark outer layer is removed, the green layer, which contains more hemicellulose than the pure white layer, is carefully scraped away with a knife.
-The buds, gnarls and flaws of branch are changed their colors to dark brown.
+The buds, gnarls, and flaws of branches are changed their colors to dark brown.
 These are carefully removed without damaging the fiber.
-The cleaned bark (white bark) is dried in a cool shaded area until ready for further processing.
+The cleaned bark (whitebark) is dried in a cool shaded area until ready for further processing.

 Basic Papermaking Process

-Leave the post of newly made papers (it is called SHITO) for overnight to drain the water naturally.
-The next day, place the wet papers between two bigger sized boards, and then press with a compressor to remove moisture.
+Leave the post of newly made papers (it is called SHITO) overnight to drain the water naturally.
+The next day, place the wet papers between two bigger sized boards and then press with a compressor to remove moisture.
 The weight is gradually added for nearly 6 hours.
-By pressing firmly, paper has rigidity.
-After pressing paper, the paper should contain approximately70% of moisture.
+By pressing firmly, the paper has rigidity.
+After pressing the paper, the paper should contain approximately70% of moisture.